jtessler/studio-multiplayer-game/README.md

 }
 ```

 Try running this code.
-Do you see meaningful user name now?
+Do you see meaningful user names now?

 But how does `UserApi` work?
 It is a set of functions that look up user data in
 the Firebase database at the path `/user/<user-id>`.
 The API exposes the